ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

 Recommended workflow
 --------------------

-While there are multiple ways to run spotMAX (see the section :ref:`how-to-run`) and we certainly encourage you to experiment with the different modules, here we want to outline a **recommended workflow**.
+While there are multiple ways to run SpotMAX (see the section :ref:`how-to-run`) and we certainly encourage you to experiment with the different modules, here we want to outline a **recommended workflow**.